 Essaouira City Walls

-Essaouira has thick city walls around it, on all sides.
-But these walls are not as old as you could think.
+Essaouira has massive city walls around it, on all sides.
+But these walls are not as old as you could imagine.

-They are from the 18th century, from the time the town was purpose-built by Sultan Ben Abdallah to a Moroccan naval base.
-In that phase the center of Essaouira was redesigned by a Frenchman who worked for the Sultan.
+They are from the 18th century, from the time the town was built.
+Essaouira was purpose-built by Sultan Ben Abdallah and it was to become a Moroccan naval base.
+So the city center was totally redesigned by a Frenchman who worked for the Sultan.

-The Frenchman combined European and Moroccan styles and gave Essaouira a different fresh design, yet something very Moroccan!
+The Frenchman combined European and Moroccan styles and gave Essaouira a new, different design, something French and something very Moroccan.

 Essaouira city walls and the ocean from a blue cafe